CG0323/jobboard/README.md

 # jobboard
 This is a hobby project to practice ASP.Net Core(on Linux)  + Angular2 + Python.
-This application automatically retrieve job opportunities from several websites, analyze the requirement description, extract required competencies and level of experience, display in a "car comparison" way.
+This application automatically retrieves job opportunities from several websites, analyze the requirement description, extract required competencies and level of experience, display in a "car comparison" way.

 ====